adriankozakiewicz/using-C5-TreeDictionay/README.md

-Example of use dictionary based on red-black Binary Search Tree in C# with C5 library C5 - library for C# which add lot of collection types.
+Example of use dictionary based on red-black Binary Search Tree in C# with C5 library.

+C5 - library for C# which add lot of collection types.
 It's project at IT University of Copenhagen. https://github.com/sestoft/C5